MahiBaghel/Java-Prectice/MD/Thread.md

 ### Inter Thread Communication

-Two thread can comm with each other with following method,these all method present in object call **why** : because thread can call wait, notify and notifyAll method on any object thats why all method in object call
+1. Two thread can comm with each other with following method,these all method present in object call
+2. wait, notify and notifyAll method on any object thats why all method in object class
+3. All these method method we can only call inside sync area(**IllegalMonitorStateException**)
+4. Only in these three method thread releases the lock

 #### wait()

 1. Thread which is expecting updation is responsible to call wait method
 2. after calling wait method thread entered into waiting state
+3. Thread can only call wait method on object when it is owner of that object, if did than there will be and exception(**IllegalMonitorStateException**)

-#### notify();
+#### notify()

 1. Thread who will responsible for updation value has to call notify method
 2. after calling waiting thread will get that notification and continue its exe with those updated items

 #### notifyAll()

-2.

-### DeadLock
+1. used this to notify all thread which are in waiting thread, in notify method only one thread will got notification not all thread other will still be in waiting state

 ### Daemon Thread

+Thread running in background called Daemon thread **Example**
+Garbage collector